 If you’ve ever listened to firefighters, even if just on the TV, you’ll know that they seem to have their own special language, including a set of radio codes that lets them communicate important information in a standardized fashion.
 But what are these codes and what do they mean?
 Well, let us walk you through it.

-Though it can vary, Code 4, when used in emergency services in the United States, means the situation is under control and further assistance is no longer needed.
-This may be directed at other responding resources (fire, police, ambulance) to let them know that they can cancel their response.
+Code 4 means that no further assistance is needed and is used as a radio code in emergency services.
+This communicated to other responding resources (fire, police, ambulance) to let them know that they can cancel their response.

 The fire service has moved away from many of the radio code language that was previously used, but there are certainly some codes that are commonly used.
 We will take a look at the radio codes that are used, what they mean and how they can vary by location.
 Take a look.